One Persona, Many Cues, Different Results: How Sociodemographic Cues Impact LLM Personalization: Limitations

 \section{Limitations}

-Our work faces several limitations.
+\paragraph{Personas} Our work faces several limitations.
 First, we only test a limited number of largely U.S-centered values for each variable that we vary.
-We only consider three sociodemographic variables to define personas while many more might be of relevance for LLM personalization.
+We only consider three sociodemographic variables to define personas while many more, including sociopsychological and non-demographic factors based on values and identity \citep{venkit2026needsociallygroundedpersonaframework}, might be of relevance for LLM personalization.

 We also consider all of them in isolation, ignoring potential intersectional effects \citep{crenshaw_demarginalizing_1989}.
+We strongly encourage future work on intersectional effects of persona cues.
 Also, we test only five wording variations for each persona cue and five different values for each persona, all of which only in English.
 For all these variables we consider, it would be interesting to test a larger variety of values.
 However, given the number of models, evaluation tasks, and sampled responses that we have, more values or intersectional combinations would quickly become unfeasible computationally.